-7. With that in mind – eat before you get hungry on your long run!
+With that in mind – eat before you get hungry during your long run!

 This is a new thing I am trying and so far it has worked wonders!
 I have always been an out and back runner.
 When I run 16 miles I start on the trail and run out 8 before I turn around.
 Same thing for 18 miles – I run out 9 miles and then turn around.
 On my last long run of 18 miles I went out one direction for 3 miles and came back, then went the other direction and came back, and finished in the first direction for 3 miles before turning around.
 This helped me mentally SO MUCH.
 It is so much easier to think of a run as three 6 milers than two 9 milers.
 Breaking the distance down into something more manageable has worked like magic for me.

 Run with someone or talk to someone on the phone during your run.

 I usually meet my mom for long runs and she will run all or part of them with me, which helps me keep going and stay distracted during the run.
 When I can’t meet up with her, I often talk to her on the phone while I run.
 This works just as well and has been a life saver for these long runs!
 I plug headphones into my phone and store it in my pouch, so I don’t even have to hold anything while I talk.
 This makes the time pass so much faster.

 Run by feel and not by pace – don’t be afraid to walk.